-Does modifying just environmental factors help with weight loss?
+Would modifying environmental factors alone help with weight loss?

 The simple and short answer for this is “probably, but not sure”.
 Body weight is the product of genetic effects (DNA), epigenetic effects (heritable traits that do not involve changes in DNA), and the environment.

-The majority of the obese population who are intending to lose weight will agree to this.
-One may lose a few pounds by diet modification, exercise, or adding some healthy life style changes, but over a period of time they regain their lost weight or sometimes even more.
+The majority of the obese population who are trying to lose weight will agree to this.
+One may lose some weight by diet modification, exercise, or adding some healthy life style changes, but over a period of time they regain their lost weight or sometimes even more.
 It does not mean that they did not follow healthy rules, it just means their body found a way to slow their metabolism (save energy).
-This is the inbuilt mechanism in human beings developed over generations to adapt the body for periods of starvation.
+This is the built-in mechanism in human beings developed over generations to adapt the body for periods of starvation.

 The biological control (genes) of weight gain is lost or camouflaged by Western diets, suggesting that the failure of biological control is due mainly to external factors.
 Biological control, i.e. genes, have a significant role to play in weight gain or control but are overtly suppressed by the current environmental situation.
 All the multiple studies looking at the genetic aspect of weight gain have one thing in common: These genes existed hundreds of years ago, but what has changed to trigger weight gain is the biggest mystery, and this will be the answer to control the obesity epidemic.
 Lucky were the older generations who carried these genes but did not have exposure to the many calorie-dense, processed foods available today.